HMarzban/extension-hyperlink/packages/extension-hyperlink/README.md

 ### Removing and overriding existing html attributes

-You can add rel: null to HTMLAttributes to remove the default rel="noopener noreferrer nofollow".
-You can also override the default by using rel: "your-value".
+You can add `rel: null` to HTMLAttributes to remove the default `rel="noopener noreferrer nofollow"`.
+You can also override the default by using `rel: "your-value"`.

-This can also be used to change the target from the default value of _blank.
+This can also be used to change the `target` from the default value of `_blank`.

 ````js
 Hyperlink.configure({